-Sarah Huckbee’s #Piegate Puts White House Credibility In Crumbles Yet Again
+Sarah Huckabee’s #Piegate Puts White House Credibility In Crumbles Yet Again

 — ????
 Michael Kelly ???????? (@VIMichaelKelly) November 25, 2017

-Weaver notes that the inconsistency of what the administration is saying, say for example Trump’s latest comments on rejecting TIME Magazine’s Person of the Year Award, just builds up people’s perception on Trump’s entire leadership.
+Weaver notes that the inconsistency of what the administration is saying, for example, Trump’s latest comments on rejecting TIME Magazine’s Person of the Year Award, just builds up people’s perception on Trump’s entire leadership.

-The public is getting acquainted with the lies and this will not be beneficial for either parties.
+Some say the public might be getting acquainted with the lies, and this may not be beneficial for either parties.

 Sanders’ pie may be a stock photo, but her actions about claiming it was hers was more than just about cooking.